flatironinstitute/finufft/docs/c.rst

 FINUFFT is intentionally C-compatible.
 Thus, to use from C, the above example only needs to replace the C++ ``vector``s with C-style array creation.
-The above code, choosing options,
-becomes:
+Using C99 style, the above code, with options setting, becomes:

 .. code-block:: C